Chiltan ibex

 The Chiltan ibex or Chiltan goat (Capra aegagrus chialtanensis) is a wild goat endemic to Chiltan, Balochistan, Pakistan.

 Description

 Males are reddish-gray in color.
 Some males have dark brown or black chests, sometimes a dark shoulder stripe (like Bezoar ibex).
 Females are reddish-gray with a dark brown dorsal stripe and white legs with a dark brown marking below the knees.

-Horns are similar to Bezoar ibex, they flat in cross and sharply curved at front and form a long, open spiral that is normally a complete turn or a little more, their horns reaches the length of 29 inches (73.7 cm), however, the longest of record measured 40 inches (101.6 cm) (Rowland Ward, 1969).
+Its horns are similar to those of Bezoar ibex; they are flat and sharply curved at front and form a long, open spiral that.
+Their horns reach a length of 29 inches (73.7 cm), however, the longest of record measured 40 inches (101.6 cm).